abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 death is dukkha, separation is dukkha, association is dukkha: everything’s dukkha.
 One can think, “Wow, this is a miserable teaching.”

-But then when one investigates: well, what does the Buddha actually encourage you to do?
-What does he lay out as a path of practice and training?
-The Noble Eightfold Path.
-Right View, Right Intention: association with wisdom.
-Right Speech, Right Action, Right Livelihood: virtue.
-Right Effort, Right Mindfulness, Right Concentration: peaceful, tranquil states of mind.
+But then when one investigates: “Well, what does the Buddha actually encourage you to do?
+What does he lay out as a path of practice and training?”
+The Noble Eightfold Path. right view, right intention: association with wisdom. right speech, right action, right livelihood: virtue. right effort, right mindfulness, right concentration: peaceful, tranquil states of mind.
 Well, it’s all good.
 The path is completely associated with the wholesome, the skillful, the uplifting.